 How to ask for what you want – both in bed and in life – is intensely difficult for many people.

-In this real-life example of a Somatica Session, Sabrina works with sex coach Celeste Hirschman on the themes of self-care, self-love, and self-worth.
+In this real-life example of a Somatica Session, Sabrina works with Somatica Institute co-founder Celeste Hirschman on the themes of self-care, self-love, and self-worth.
 She wants to overcome her fears of displeasing her partner by asking for what she wants – before, during, and after sex.

 Building Self Worth

 The goal of this coaching session is to empower the client to take control of their life, and teach them it’s ok to receive love and attention from others.

 Embracing the principles of self worth and self-love, Celeste starts by helping Sabrina explore her feelings of deserving.
 It’s the concept that she deserves love and care, and doesn’t need to work so hard for it.
 Sabrina admits she doesn’t feel worthy to ask for what she wants.
 She is used to taking what she can get from her relationships.